Programme areas and target groups

 - Eastern Sri Lanka: Batticaloa, Ampara

 We also work with Community based organisations (CBOs), such as Farmer Organisations, Fishermen Cooperative Societies, Women Rural Development Societies, Community Centres and Self Help Groups (SHGs).
+In Sri Lanka, ZOA is active in:

 What we do in Sri Lanka